aws/amazon-sagemaker-examples/README.md

 ### Advanced Amazon SageMaker Functionality

-These examples that showcase unique functionality available in Amazon SageMaker.
-They cover a broad range of topics and will utilize a variety of methods, but aim to provide the user with sufficient insight or inspiration to develop within Amazon SageMaker.
+These examples showcase unique functionality available in Amazon SageMaker.
+They cover a broad range of topics and utilize a variety of methods, but aim to provide the user with sufficient insight or inspiration to develop within Amazon SageMaker.

 - [Data Distribution Types](advanced_functionality/data_distribution_types) showcases the difference between two methods for sending data from S3 to Amazon SageMaker Training instances.
 This has particular implication for scalability and accuracy of distributed training.
 - [Encrypting Your Data](advanced_functionality/handling_kms_encrypted_data) shows how to use Server Side KMS encrypted data with Amazon SageMaker training.
 The IAM role used for S3 access needs to have permissions to encrypt and decrypt data with the KMS key.